 I like to teach music and teaching language skills – those would be two of the more important activities.
 Teaching numbers can also be a lot of fun and have long-term positive benefits.
 It is extremely important for parents to teach babies language skills.

 One interesting fact that most parents do not know about babies is…

 That the actual brain processing speed changes based on the language environment they’ve had.
 So by 18th month of age babies think at a faster or slower speed based on the language environment they’ve had.
-That is interesting but also let’s parents realise how important it is that they provide a rich language environment for their newborn and all the way until 18th months and beyond.
+That is interesting but also lets parents realise how important it is that they provide a rich language environment for their newborn and all the way until 18th months and beyond.

-More about Dr. Robert C. Titzer
+By Dr. Robert C. Titzer.

 Dr. Titzer started teaching his own daughter Aleka to read when she was nine months old.
 By the age of four, she was reading at an 11th grade level.

 After earning his teaching credentials from San Diego State University, Dr. Titzer taught in public schools on Guam and in California.
-He completed a Master in Science degree from The Pennsylvannia State University and a Ph.D. in Human Performance in Indiana University, where he worked in infant development laboratories conducting important theoretical experiments related to infant learning.
+He completed a Master in Science degree from The Pennsylvania State University and a Ph.D. in Human Performance in Indiana University, where he worked in infant development laboratories conducting important theoretical experiments related to infant learning.

-Dr. Titzer has become a recognizable expert in the area of infant learning and his work has been published in scientific journals including prestigious Psychological Review.
+Dr. Titzer has become a recognizable expert in the area of infant learning and his work has been published in scientific journals including the prestigious Psychological Review.
 He has given talks about early learning on four continents, speaking with tens of thousands of parents around the world.
 He has appeared on thousands of TV programs and networks, including SKY TV, Good Morning Amercian, The Richard & Judy Show and Prime Time Morning on Channel News Asia among many others.

 If you find this article useful, do click Like and Share at the bottom of the post, thank you.